krishnabalan/algos/README.md

-# Algorithms and Data Structure
+# Algorithms and Data Structures
 Code for algorithmic problems